-Cause, its darn hard to sleep when you really don’t want to.
+Cause, it’s darn hard to sleep when you don’t want to.

 Reasons your child needs serious amounts of sleep:

 There is no doubt when a child becomes tired they turn into the Tasmanian Devil reincarnated.
-We hear it often, when watching a child fall apart at the seams and landing up in a major tantrum, “Oh, he must be tired.”
+We hear it often when watching a child fall apart at the seams and landing up in a major tantrum, “Oh, he must be tired.”
 Well, more than likely he is.
-And, who is at fault, really?
+And, who is at fault?
 He doesn’t know any better.
 Ensuring your child gets his quota of sleep is vital for him to function normally.

 Grow Grow Grow

-The average adult can do with as little as 5-6 hours of sleep in a 24 hour period, however, it is best that they get at least 8, for many reasons, not dissimilar to why kids need sleep.
+The average adult can do with as little as 5-6 hours of sleep in a 24 hour period, however, they should get at least 8, for many reasons, not dissimilar to why kids need sleep.

 Who’s got a big tummy?